Juvéderm vs. Sculptra: What’s the Difference?

-Dermal fillers are gaining popularity as non-invasive alternatives to cosmetic surgery because they provide instant, natural-looking results.
-In less than an hour, you can leave your medical provider’s office with more volumized facial contours, smoother skin, and fuller lips.
+Dermal fillers have gained worldwide popularity as a non-invasive alternative to cosmetic surgery, offering instant, natural-looking results.
+In less than an hour, you can get more volumized facial contours, smoother skin, and fuller lips.

-Sculptra injections are based on poly-L-lactic acid (PLLA), a synthetically sourced material that acts as a collagen stimulator.
-With aging collagen production slows down.
-PLLA microparticles contained in Sculptra dermal fillers trigger the body’s healing response and stimulate the production of collagen.
-The new collagen is built gradually, restoring the skin’s inner structure and facial volume, and diminishing wrinkles and folds.
+Sculptra’s main ingredient is poly-L-lactic acid (PLLA), a synthetically sourced material that stimulates collagen production and triggers the body’s natural healing response.
+New collagen is built gradually, restoring the skin’s inner structure and facial volume while softening wrinkles and folds.

 The effects of Sculptra fillers typically last up to two years.